 Traveling with your dog can be a fun trip for you both.
 It can also be really stressful because not everywhere you stop will be dog-friendly.
 Planning ahead is usually what makes the difference between a fun trip and one that is a nightmare.
 If you’re planning a trip to “The Sunflower State”, use this Kansas dog-friendly travel guide to start your research:

-4 Dog-Friendly Attractions in Kansas
+4 Dog-Friendly Activities in Kansas

 Dog parks can be a blast, but they’re not the only things you want to visit when you’re traveling.
 Instead, see if you can find some dog-friendly attractions to add some variety to your trip itinerary.
-Here are some dog-friendly attractions in Kansas to consider including in your trip:
+Here are some dog-friendly activities in Kansas to consider including in your trip:

 1. Lake Shawnee